CANDLE Shared Installation¶

 As usual for miminally CANDLE-compliant model scripts, the output of the

-script is placed in subprocess_out_and_err.txt
+script is placed in subprocess_out_and_err.txt.

 Input file format¶

-The input file should contain three sections: &control
+The input file should contain three sections: &control,

-.
+&default_model, and ¶m_space.
 Each section should start with

-this header on its own line and end with /
+this header on its own line and end with / on its own line.
+(This

 input file format is based on the Quantum